Abdul-AA/Predicting-the-Physical-Form-of-Polymer-Samples/README.md

 ![Class_dist](Plots/dist.png)

 ## Data Preprocessing
 The data preprocessing involved several steps to ensure it was suitable for modeling.
 Initially, there were no missing values in the dataset, but two duplicate entries were identified and removed.
-The data was structured such that each sample had two rows, one for each type of density measurement.
+The data was structured such that each sample had two rows, one for each type of density measurement (particle density and bulk density).
 These were transformed into separate columns for particle density and bulk density to facilitate modeling.
 The original 'parameter' and 'value' columns were dropped after this transformation.

 Subsequently, the data was merged with the labels using a left join to retain samples without labels.
 These unlabeled samples were then separated out, and any resulting null values were dropped to finalize the dataset for modeling.